Ohio Overtime Laws

 State laws are always subject to change.
 It’s important to verify the laws you’re researching by conducting your own research or consulting with a qualified Ohio attorney.
 The following links provide more information about wage law:

 You deserve to be paid appropriately for the time you spend at work.
-If you have a wage or over-time issues at work, it’s a good idea to speak with a local attorney who has experience in wage law.
+If you have a wage or over-time issues at work, it's a good idea to speak with a local employment attorney who has experience in wage law.
 Your attorney can help you navigate the legal requirements for filing and proving your wage claim, as well as recover any other damages and interest that may be available to you.
-Receive a free claim review to learn more about your rights under Ohio labor law.

 Contact a qualified attorney.